-Often however, it is not that we actually want to die but, at that point, we cannot find a way of living.
+However, suicide is often not about wanting to die; it’s that we cannot find a way of living.

-It is important to remember that depression can significantly alter how we look at the world, and the choices we identify for ourselves.
-Many people who have attempted suicide, or come close to suicide, look back with gratitude that they were not successful in acting on their intentions.
-If we can be supported through this time, most people will experience a lessening of the severity and/or intrusiveness of their suicidal thoughts.
+It is important to remember that depression can significantly alter the way we look at the world – our decision-making processes can become skewed, as it grows ever harder to separate rational thought from depressed thinking.
+Many people who have attempted suicide, or come close to it, look back with gratitude that they were not successful in acting on their intentions.
+If we can be supported through this time, most people will gradually find a way out of the dark and begin to see through their suicidal feelings.

 The key facts to remember here are that suicide is strongly associated with depression and, equally importantly, with support we can begin to find different ways of thinking about ourselves and our problems that don’t include suicide.

-If you are about to harm yourself or have already done so, phone 999 or get yourself quickly to your local hospital’s A&E (accident and emergency).
+If you are about to harm yourself or have already done so, phone 999 or get yourself quickly to your local hospital’s A&E (Accident & Emergency).

 The Importance of Self-Care and Prevention

-It is not uncommon for people with depression to experience suicidal thoughts (ideation) regularly, although without any plans of acting on them (intent).
+It is not uncommon for people with depression to regularly experience suicidal thoughts (ideation) without any plans of actually acting on them (intent).
 Talking to someone, such as a trusted friend or member of the family, or a GP or counsellor, can be an important step in supporting yourself.

 You can do this on your own, or with someone.
 It simply involves making a list of those things that can make your suicidal feelings worse (risk factors), a list of things that can lessen your suicidal feelings (protective factors), and developing a plan around those two lists for you to act on at times of crisis.